Rhetoric about the Falklands remains the same, but the weapons and tactics are new

 This is not your parents' Falklands war.
 With the 30th anniversary of the start of their short war between Argentina and the U.K. next month, and tempers flaring again between Buenos Aires and London, it seems little has changed over this South American archipelago.
 The countries continue to exchange diplomatic salvos over possible oil and mineral reserves near the islands, as well as valuable fishing stocks nearby.
 And the arrival of the Duke of Cambridge in his role as a Royal Air ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "30 Years After Falklands War: Sizing Up The Two Sides".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "30 Years After Falklands War: Sizing Up The Two Sides".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.